Once printing is complete, you can close this window.

 fleet of feet

-The Postal Service operates a fleet of 31,866 alternative-fuel vehicles, including electric, hybrid, ethanol, compressed natural gas and liquid propane gas vehicles.
+During fiscal year 2025, USPS operated a fleet of 35,084 alternative-fuel vehicles, including electric, hybrid, ethanol, compressed natural gas and liquid propane gas vehicles.

-The Postal Service is part of the fabric of the nation and postal employees make a difference in every community across the country.
-We’re committed to protecting customers, recognizing heroes, educating consumers about fraud, collecting food and helping children have a happier holiday
+The Postal Service is part of the fabric of the nation, and postal employees make a difference in every community across the country.
+We’re committed to protecting customers, recognizing heroic employees, educating consumers about fraud and helping families have a happier holiday season.

 BULLETIN